vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 ### Closed

-Note, this governance action is unspecc'd and not MVP.
+Note, this governance action is unspecified and not MVP.

 **Entry:**